 Figure 1.
 (A): Prototype of the improved RH optical sensor equipped with a protective stainlesssteel tube [48]; (B): Characterization of the sensor and humidity testing system[54].
 (C): Sketch of a planar thick/thin film-based humidity sensor based on theinterdigitated structure with the porous sensing element [57]; and finally (D): schematic view of the Hument HPR type humidity sensor device [57].

 Miniaturized capacitive sensors humidity.
 MEMS (Micro-electro-mechanical systems) technology and nanomachining techniques provide a wide impact on the miniaturization of sensors and portable integrated devices.
 Lee et al. [51a] developed a novel fabrication process for Pt resistor temperature detectors (RTD) and micro-cantilevers covered with a water sensitive polymeric layer (i.e. they are organic MEMS).
 Then, these devices are put in an integrated humidity sensor as a micro temperature sensor and a micro capacitive humidity transducer, respectively.
 Wireless sensor platform installed at The Cloisters, the medieval branch of the New York Metropolitan Museum of Art, are presented here as case of study for CH application field.
-In this specific case of study, reported by [51b], the temperature transducer is based on a semiconductor diode element (TMP112 with 12-bit resolution, Texas Instrument, Dallas, TX, USA) with an accuracy of 0.5 °C. The air temperature probe is used to study the thermal stratification along the height of a gallery and also slight temperature gradients between different galleries.
+In this specific case , reported by [51b], the temperature transducer is based on a semiconductor diode element (TMP112 with 12-bit resolution, Texas Instrument, Dallas, TX, USA) with an accuracy of 0.5 °C. The air temperature probe is used to study the thermal stratification along the height of a gallery and also slight temperature gradients between different galleries.
 The relative humidity (RH) sensor device is based on a capacitive element (SHT21, 14-bit resolution, Sensirion, Stafa, Switzerland), with an accuracy of ±2%.
 The RH transducer is useful for evaluating air moisture levels.

 This wireless combined probes offer the great opportunity to continuously monitor the museum indoor temperature profile, for the whole year.
-The average HVAC set-point (Heating, Ventilation and Air Conditioning) is fixed at around 20.1 °C and there are small fluctuations (i.e.; deviation of 0.5 ◦C degree) in temperature, around the long term average.
+The average HVAC set-point (Heating, Ventilation and Air Conditioning) is fixed at around 20.1 °C and there are small fluctuations (i.e.; deviation of 0.5°C degree) in temperature, around the long term average.
 The measured value of 20.1°C into the the Cloisters, the medieval branch of the New York Metropolitan Museum of Art, very well agrees with the temperature reference standard values described by UNI 10829: Works of art of historical importance.
 Ambient condition for the conservation.
 Measurement and analysis, Milano: UNI Ente Nazionale Italiano di Unificazione, 1999 (in italian language); and also by UNI 10969.
 Cultural heritage.
 General principles for the choice and the control of the microclimate to preserve cultural heritage in indoor environments.
 Milano: UNI Ente Nazionale Italiano di Unificazione; 2002 [in Italian language].
 Temperature is also strictly related to the relative humidity profile, and obviously, changes in indoor relative humidity can be detected when the difference between the outdoor and indoor relative humidity is relatively large.
-The most significant thermohygrometric impact occurs in the summer/autumn time, at The Cloisters museums, investigated by [51b], as a case of study.
+The most significant thermohygrometric impact occurs in the summer/autumn time, at The Cloisters museums, investigated by …[51b], as a case of study.
 An influx of outside air, due to the opening and closing of the museum doors, involves an entry of moisture, which may lead to undesired condensation on cooler art work objects inside the museums.